 Race Operations + Area Management

 In 14 years, I've worked on around 1,000 events - including a few hundred races from 4 participants to 40,000+ .
 Besides that - I've worked on hundreds of festivals, weddings, concerts, conferences, and trade shows, so there is hardly an area of your operation I am not comfortable with.
-I specialize in managing small, nimble teams moving fast and juggling priorities.
+I am Fork and First Aid/CPR certified, and I specialize in managing small, nimble teams moving fast and juggling priorities.

 Media Activations (Photography, Video, + Tech)

 One of the major areas of specialty of myself in partnerships with a few mid-size photo providers I am happy to call friends.
 I built the photography programs at Pic2Go USA (now defunct) and EnMotive, and then and since I have worked on photography activations at several of the largest races in the country, including the marathons in San Francisco, Memphis, Twin Cities, Baltimore, & Milwaukee, and the Hot Chocolate Series.

 My passion is to push the industry forward by evolving the role of media activations.
 The changing landscape requires an increased focus on marketing, sponsorship, and operations, and so necessarily requires a plan more integrated with the needs of the race.
 The OPE philosophy on media activations includes understanding:

 Paid media sales (photos + video) are decreasingly profitable due to trends in technology and social media.